Bringing Science and Art Together in One Conversation

 Asheville Wordfest began with a wish to reawaken the Asheville Poetry Scene.
 I was part of that madness that filled The Green Door on Friday and Saturday nights back when the city had only one espresso machine.
 I started the women’s reading, Cafe of Our Own, at Malaprops in 1992, a reading that I believe went on to become the longest running reading series in Asheville.
-It started out with just one person in the audience, a man too drunk too leave.
+It started out with just one person in the audience, a man too drunk to leave.
 I read him a poem.
-That was the beginning.
-Within months it was a standing-room only event.
+That was the beginning of my life as producer of poetry events.
+Within months it was a standing-room only phenomenon.
 The Asheville Poetry Slam was another part of our heyday, packing people into The Green Door and even filling the alley.
 Asheville and Poetry were synonyms.
 We’re back in that swing again.
 Wordfest wasn’t the only force; many jumped in to develop spaces for poems.
 It is gratifying to see poetry alive and well again in town.

 Asheville Wordfest turns ten this year, going from the date of its first stirrings.
 Asheville Wordfest started in 2007.
 I launched the festival with funding from NCArts and North Carolina Humanities Council, both of which have provided generous and much-needed support through the first decade.
 Devoted at the outset to promoting community conversation, Wordfest has presented poets from more than 30 cultural contexts, global and regional.
 Galway Kinnell, LeAnne Howe, Allison Adele Hedge Coke, Li-Young Lee, Quincy Troupe, Valzhyna Mort, Cornelius Eady, Raul Zurita, Ross Gay, Elizabeth Bradfield, Frank X Walker, and David Whyte, along with many others, have spoken their work.
 You can view some of these here: Asheville Wordfest on Vimeo, and here’s a sampling of what you’ll find.